zamazan4ik/awesome-pgo/article/article.md

 * A bench suite measures unimportant things (TODO: add an example here from a real project).
 * A bench suite does not provide good coverage for the optimized application.
-* A bench suite is broken/not maintained well due to some reasons (TODO: add Quilkin and grcov examples at least)
+* A bench suite is broken/not maintained well due to some reasons (TODO: add Quilkin and grcov and hickory-dns examples at least)

 TODO: insert here a meme about a parrot who learned to say "It depends" and became an architect
 TODO: add project examples where such an approach is used